Discover the best wireless gaming mice under $50

 The Attack Shark X3 is a lightweight gaming mouse weighing just under 50 grams, priced around $40.

 Although its simple appearance might suggest a low-quality mouse, it is designed for performance.
 Made from plastic with a smooth texture, it lacks rubberized sides.
-The Kailh Black Mamba switches provide satisfying, clicky responses with no wobble.
+The Kailh Black Mamba switches provide satisfying, clicky responses with no wobble and has a durability of up to 80 million clicks.

-The mouse features two large skates for smooth movement and uses the PixArt 3395 sensor, offering up to 26,000 DPI with 50g acceleration, 650 ips tracking speed, and 1mm lift-off distance.
+The mouse features two large skates for smooth movement and uses the PixArt 3395 sensor, offering up to 26,000 DPI with 50g acceleration, 650 ips tracking speed, and 1mm lift-off distance, ensuring precise tracking and responsiveness.
 MotionSync technology synchronizes sensor readings with polling events.
 It includes a switch for 2.4G and Bluetooth modes, with a dongle provided for 2.4G.

 The software, though basic, is really complete.